- String instruments

 Digital pre-selection for the following instruments:

-- guitar, harp, clarinet, double bass, saxophone, viola, violin, violoncello, and percussion instruments
+- bassoon, guitar, harp, clarinet, double bass, oboe, saxophone, trombone, viola, violin, violoncello, and percussion instruments

 After the formal examination conducted by the Registration and Examinations Office (IPA), you will receive an e-mail with the exact information on the date, time and location of the pre-selection examination in presence.
 You will also be informed of the date of the entrance examination (usually on the same day or very soon afterwards).
 During pre-selection stage it will be decided who will be admitted to the entrance examination.